sethtroisi/OEIS/A000049/README.md

 # [A000049](https://oeis.org/A000049)

-This sequence currently (2022) only has 36 terms extending it to 50 unblocks various OEIS self referential sequences.
+This sequence only had 36 terms (in 2022) extending it to 50 unblocked various OEIS self referential sequences.

 See [A051070](https://oeis.org/A051070) and
 [Self-referential sequences (wikipedia)](https://en.wikipedia.org/wiki/On-Line_Encyclopedia_of_Integer_Sequences#Self-referential_sequences)